iamr-kumar/bolt.newer/README.md

-# Bolt.Newer
+# WebSmith

 This repository contains a full-stack application with a React frontend (built with Vite) and a Node.js backend.

 ## Overview

-Bolt.newer allows users to generate complete projects from natural language prompts.
-Simply describe the application you want to build, and Bolt.newer will scaffold either a React or Node.js project for you.
+WebSmith allows users to generate complete projects from natural language prompts.
+Simply describe the application you want to build, and WebSmith will scaffold either a React or Node.js project for you.
 The platform leverages WebContainers technology to provide an in-browser preview of your application, allowing you to see your project running instantly without any local setup.

 ## Live Demo

-Check out the live application: [https://bolt-newer.vercel.app/](https://bolt-newer.vercel.app/)
+Check out the live application: [https://web-smith-teal.vercel.app/](https://web-smith-teal.vercel.app/)

 If it is not working, I might have run out of Anthropic tokens.
 Apologies!